yusuf-eren/openai-agents-js/README.md

-# OpenAI Agents SDK Node.js
+# OpenAI Agents SDK

-The OpenAI Agents SDK Node.js is a TypeScript port of the official [OpenAI Agents SDK](https://github.com/openai/openai-agents-python).
-This library provides the exact same functionality and API as the Python version, but implemented in TypeScript/JavaScript for Node.js environments.
+This is a TypeScript port of the official [OpenAI Agents SDK](https://github.com/openai/openai-agents-python).
+This library maintains complete feature parity with the Python version, providing the exact same functionality, API design, and implementation patterns, just implemented in TypeScript/JavaScript for Node.js environments.

-> **Note**: This is an unofficial TypeScript port of the official OpenAI Agents SDK.
-While it maintains feature parity with the Python version, it's not officially supported by OpenAI.

-### Feature Parity

-This TypeScript implementation maintains complete feature parity with the official Python SDK, including:

-- ✅ Agent creation and management
-- ✅ Tool integration
-- ✅ Handoffs between agents
-- ✅ Model settings and configuration
-- ✅ Response handling
-- ✅ Streaming support

-The only differences are:
-- Language-specific syntax (TypeScript/JavaScript instead of Python)
-- Node.js-specific environment handling
-- TypeScript type definitions for better development experience
+The OpenAI Agents SDK is a lightweight yet powerful framework for building multi-agent workflows.
+It is provider-agnostic, supporting the OpenAI Responses and Chat Completions APIs, as well as 100+ other LLMs.

 ### Core concepts:

 1. **Agents**: LLMs configured with instructions, tools, guardrails, and handoffs
-2. **Handoffs**: A specialized tool call used for transferring control between agents
+2. **Handoffs**: A specialized tool call used by the Agents SDK for transferring control between agents
-3. **Tools**: Functions that agents can call to perform specific tasks
-4. **Model Settings**: Configurable parameters for controlling model behavior
+3. **Guardrails**: Configurable safety checks for input and output validation
+4. **Tracing**: Built-in tracking of agent runs, allowing you to view, debug and optimize your workflows

+Explore the [examples](examples) directory to see the SDK in action, and read our [documentation](https://yusuf-eren.github.io/openai-agents-js/) for more details.

 ## Get started